Features

 Design a SharePoint intranet homepage that employees actually use.
 Covers layout patterns, web parts, personalization, news feeds, quick links, search, and mobile optimization for modern intranets.

-SharePoint Intranet Homepage Design: Best Practices for 2025-2026 - Features guide by SharePoint Support
+SharePoint Intranet Homepage Design: 2025-2026 - Features guide by SharePoint Support

-SharePoint Intranet Homepage Design: Best Practices for 2025-2026 - Expert Features guidance from SharePoint Support
+SharePoint Intranet Homepage Design: 2025-2026 - Expert Features guidance from SharePoint Support

 Understanding Your Audience Before Designing